Symphony No. 7 (Penderecki): Instrumentation

-In addition, there are offstage parts for 3 clarinets (3rd doubling E flat clarinet), bass clarinet, 3 bassoons, contrabassoon, 4 horns, 3 trumpets (including a bass trumpet, prominent in the 6th movement), 4 trombones and tuba.
+In addition, there are offstage parts for 3 clarinets (3rd doubling E♭ clarinet), bass clarinet, 3 bassoons, contrabassoon, 4 horns, 2 trumpets (plus a bass trumpet, prominent in the 6th movement), 4 trombones and bass tuba.

 Overview

 Composition

 In 1995 Penderecki was commissioned to write a work to commemorate the third millennium of Jerusalem, a city the composer had first visited in 1974 in the aftermath of the Yom Kippur War.
 Penderecki decided to write an oratorio titled Seven Gates of Jerusalem (there is an eighth "golden" gate but, according to Jewish tradition, this is reserved for the arrival of the Messiah).
 Penderecki composed the work between April and December 1996.
 The work was premiered in Jerusalem on 9 January 1997; the orchestra included members of the Jerusalem Symphony Orchestra and Bavarian Radio Symphony Orchestra, conducted by Lorin Maazel.
 The Polish premiere followed on 14 March 1997, under the direction of Kazimierz Kord.
 It was only after the Polish performance that the composer decided to call the work his Seventh Symphony, though he had not yet completed his Sixth Symphony (which would eventually be published and premiered in 2017).
 The composer has since also written an Eighth Symphony, which like the Seventh is a choral symphony.

 In categorizing the work, James L. Zychowicz writes in his review:

 This work also belongs to the choral symphony of the nineteenth century, reminiscent in a sense of Mahler’s Eighth Symphony for its use of voices throughout the work.
 Similarly, Mahler’s efforts to bring together different texts—in the case of the Eighth Symphony, the Latin hymn “Veni creator spiritus” and the final scene from the second part of Goethe’s Faust, Penderecki combined verses from various psalms, as well as different parts of the Old Testament.
 Psalms and prophetic texts are brought together in this Jerusalem–inspired work which, in this sense, reflects those aspects of the old city as a place of worship and a locus of prophetic vision.
 In this sense, it is a return to those seventeenth-century composers, whose works use large forces along with concertato sonorities to present biblical texts, but conceived along much larger lines.

 Zychowicz adds that while "each of the movements is distinct enough to stand on its own merits, ... when conceived together, [they] form a cohesive symphonic structure."

 The text of the symphony is written primarily in Latin, while the sixth movement, "the most dramatic of the entire work," is written in Hebrew; the text in this penultimate movement, taken from the book of Ezekiel, is presented by a speaker.